 The Race Across America (RAAM) is a nonstop bicycle race beginning in Oceanside, CA and ending in Annapolis, MD.
-Racers traverse nearly 3100 miles across the United States, enduring desert heat, mountainous altitude and midwestern humidity.
+Racers traverse nearly 3100 miles across the United States, enduring desert heat, mountainous altitude and mid-western humidity.
 Simply finishing this race marks a major accomplishment.

 "I really like the idea of inspiring people to test their limits.
 I shoot for the stars and hope I come back with a planet or a moon.
 Sometimes I miss all together.
 Not to be discouraged, I will always keep trying, I will always shoot for the stars as long as I am able!"
-Click on the NEWS tab above for previous stories.

 "It's impossible.", said pride.
-"It's risky.", said experience.
-"It's pointless.", said reason.

 "Give it a try.", whispered the heart.